It is a parasympathomimetic agent or cholinergic agonist (anticholinesterase and antimiasthenic) of oral and parental administration.

 The effects produced by Neostigmine are additive to the effects of other parasympathomimetics.

-Therefore, regardless of the type of combination should be administered with great care because it can increase the risk of the occurrence of any adverse reaction, including a cholinergic crisis
+Therefore, regardless of the type of combination, it should be administered with great care because it can increase the risk of any adverse reaction, including a cholinergic crisis.

 Trimetaphan or mecamylamine, ganglionic blockers, may antagonize the effects of Neostigmine.